 Since 1973, Ted has been involved in the acquisition, development, renovation and/or marketing of investment real estate.
-He is the Founder and Chairman of HOST Development, Inc., Co-Founder and Chairman of the Portland Affordable Housing Preservation Trust, is on the Board of Directors of the Albina Community Bancorp, and is a Member of the Gateway Regional Center Program Advisory Committee.
+He is the Founder and Chairman of HOST Development, Inc., Co-Founder and Chairman of the Portland Affordable Housing Preservation Trust.
+He serves on two other Gatewat community boards, and is passionate about the revitalization of Gateway and East Portland.
 For recreation, Ted loves to run on the trails of Forest Park and Tryon Creek State Park.

 Will Heiberg is the owner and operator of the Lumberyard Indoor Bike Park in Portland, Oregon.
 He has a BA from Virginia Tech and has worked in the outdoor and tech industries as a computer graphics artist, project manager, and producer.
 With a passion for an active lifestyle and riding bikes, he started the Lumberyard Indoor Bike Park in 2012 and has built a community hub with cycling as it's nucleus.
 With an eye on creating multiple locations in urban centers, Will looks forward to providing more opportunities to engage the youth of today through recreational riding.